USask-BINFO/SV-JIM/README.md

 ----

+# Note: this README reflects a work in progress and will be sibject to multiple reworks in the short-term

 # SV-JIM

 **Description**:
-Multi-stage SnakeMake pipeline/workflow for SV calling using multiple long-read and assembly alignment-based SV calling tools with evaluation performed based on consensus using both the Jacccard index measure and Truvari.
+Multi-stage SnakeMake pipeline/workflow for Structural Variant (SV) calling using multiple long-read and assembly alignment-based
+SV calling tools with evaluation performed based on consensus using both the Jacccard index measure and Truvari.
-This workflow produces a comprehensive and highly supported evidence-based SV result set to aid SV studies that require well-supported results.
+This workflow produces a comprehensive evidence-based SV result set to aid SV studies that require well-supported results.

 Other things to include: